roman-milk/roman-milk.github.io/the-trip-30.md

  "Hold on, hold on.
 I'll make you a deal."
 I said.
 He calmed down and started to listen.

  "Now, I have taught you so much.
 I have brought you from the beginner level stuff to the expert stuff.
 I have brought you so much pleasure.
 I think I deserve a little reward."
 I told him, unzipping the envelope.
-Report_Story #6